JaredCorduan/CIPs/CIP-1694/README.md

 For this reason, we make their cooperation explicit in the hard fork initiation governance action, by always requiring their vote.
 The constitutional committee also votes, signaling the constitutionality of a hard fork.
-The DReps also vote, to represent the will of every stake holder
+The DReps also vote, to represent the will of every stake holder.

 ### New Metadata structures